SmartterHealth/Virtual-Rounding/README.md

 To create the meetings, we will use Power Automate.
 Power Automate offers a simple way to call the Microsoft Graph API, and the ability to run on a regular basis if we need in the future.

-Note that there is an alternate script in this repository, CreateMeetings.ps1 that provisions meetings from the SharePoint lists rather than through PowerAutomate.
+There is an alternate script in this repository, CreateMeetings.ps1 that provisions meetings from the SharePoint lists rather than through PowerAutomate.
 See section below "Meeting Creation Alternate" for details on the prerequisites for the execution of this script

 Prerequisites: